Wii Zapper: History

 According to an interview with Shigeru Miyamoto, the idea of a Zapper-type expansion formed when the Wii Remote was first created.
 He expressed, "What we found is that the reason we wanted to have a Zapper is when you hold a Wii Remote, it can be difficult for some people to keep a steady hand.
 And holding your arm out like that can get your arm somewhat tired."

 A staff member of The Legend of Zelda: Twilight Princess's development team later created a makeshift gun-like frame using rubber bands and wires, which held the Wii Remote and Nunchuk together.
 In response, Miyamoto stated "this isn't the time or the place to be making things like this!".
 However, when Miyamoto held the prototype in his hands, he found it very comfortable.
 He proposed it to the hardware developers, who started on the formal development project.
 The Wii Zapper underwent an extensive development period involving many design phases, including one that produced a rumble whenever the player hit a target.
-To save battery life, the rumble function was abandoned.
+To save battery life, the rumble function was abandoned, provided by just the Wii Remote itself.

 A "Zapper" prototype was shown at E3 2006 featuring a shotgun-like design with a "trigger hole", as well as an analog stick built into the top of the handle.
-This made it similar to the Nunchuk attachment, but without the accelerometer and the second button.
+This made it similar to the Nunchuk attachment, but without the accelerometer and the C button.
 In this version, the "gun barrel" of the shell housed the Wii Remote and connected with its expansion port.